Coalition of the Gulf War: Oman

 Oman contributed about 6,300 personnel.

 Pakistan

 The Pakistani contingent was 4,900–5,500 strong.
 Mirza Aslam Beg, then-Pakistani Chief of the Army Staff, endorsed the campaign against Iraq.
 In a briefing given to president Ghulam Ishaq Khan, Beg maintained the assessment that once the ground battle with the Iraqi Army began, the Iraqi Army would comprehensively repel and defeat the US Army.
 Beg accused Western countries of encouraging Iraq to invade Kuwait, but supported the armed forces fighting Iraq in support of Saudi Arabia.
 In 1990, he held state dinner for United States Central Command commander General Norman Schwarzkopf where, alongside Chairman of the Joint Chiefs Admiral Iftikhar Sirohey, he briefed US commanders on Pakistani preparations and military operational capabilities.
 The war was a polarizing political issue in Pakistan.

-Beg predicted that popular opinion would favor Iraq, as anti-American sentiment in the Middle East was growing.
+Beg predicted that popular opinion of US would favor Iraq, as anti-American sentiment in the Middle East was growing.